Skip to content

 IPython kernel

+To use additional Python packages, we can use an Ipython kernel.
 We will demonstrate the use of IPython kernel by attempting to use the emoji module to display emojis.
-A default Conda environment does not contain this package.
+The base Conda environment does not contain this package.

 In a Jupyter notebook, attempting to load the emoji module will fail.